For more information contact:

 First-Year Experience Leader

-During JUMPstart, the First Year Experience Leaders convey information to new students and their families about programs and services.
+During Orientation, the First Year Experience Leaders convey information to new students and their families about programs and services.
 The First Year Experience Leaders assist with all orientation events and play a vital role in facilitating the adjustment of new students to the campus and community.
 Responsibilities include:

 - assisting with orientation events by leading discussion groups with incoming students and family members;